3.The library is located in the centre of campus and is open 24/7. There’s seating right outside, where you can get some sun between study sessions.

 Master Promissory Notes must be signed for every award year: if you are continuing your studies at the University, you must repeat this process annually.

-Step five: Direct Loan Entrance Counselling
+Step four: Direct Loan Entrance Counselling

 Federal law requires all new students to complete entrance counselling at the appropriate grade level (undergraduate or postgraduate) for the appropriate loans (Direct Stafford Loan, and/or Direct PLUS Loan) prior to any loan origination.